 Practical Brand Name Factors

-Even if you get all of the psychological factors nailed down, there are real-world world factors you must also consider when selecting your brand name.
-Ask the following questions to make sure you’re on firm ground.
+Even if you get all of the psychological factors nailed down, there are real-world world factors you must also consider when you create a brand name.
+Ask the following questions to make sure you’re building a strong foundation.

 - Does no one else have a trademark using the same or similar words?